sanjeevthapa2924/circleci-demo2/README.md

 # CircleCI Tutorial

 This repo corresponds to the tutorial I made for [CircleCI](https://circleci.com/).

-The tutorial can be found on [my blogpost here](http://www.srcmake.com/home/circleci).
+This tutorial is been modified by SANJEEV THAPA from (http://www.srcmake.com/home/circleci).

 There are two Python files, one contains a function, and one contains a test.